 Sepsis isn’t supposed to happen.
 When it does, it means that something went wrong.
 The only question is, who is responsible?
 Sepsis is preventable with proper care.
-If you don’t think you received the care you deserve, Console and Associates is here to represent you.
+If you don,t think you received the care you deserve, Console and Associates are here to represent you.

 How Much Can I Get?

 Your sepsis claim is about more than your hospital bills.
-At Console and Associates, we consider how sepsis affects our clients’ futures and seek compensation for potential upcoming expenses.
-A few of factors we consider in building your claim include:
+At Console and Associates, we consider how sepsis affects our clients, futures, and seek compensation for potential upcoming expenses.
+A few factors we consider in building your claim include: